softeng364/resources/labwork/lab5/lab5.md

 [('u', 'w'), ('u', 'x'), ('v', 'w'), ('v', 'y'), ('y', 'z')]
 ```

-- Hence, visualize the least-cost path tree (on top of the original graph) using [`nx.draw_networkx_edges`](https://networkx.github.io/documentation/stable/reference/generated/networkx.drawing.nx_pylab.draw_networkx_edges.html).
-This function has many optional parameters: We need only specify `edgelist`, `edge_color`, and perhaps `width`.
+- Hence, visualize the least-cost path tree (by highlighting the relevant edges of the original graph) using [`nx.draw_networkx_edges`](https://networkx.github.io/documentation/stable/reference/generated/networkx.drawing.nx_pylab.draw_networkx_edges.html).
+This function has many optional parameters: We need only specify only a few.
 Again, ensure that the result is consistent with Slide `5-15`.

 ```python
 nx.draw_networkx_edges(